 Exercising over a video call is another great way to stay active with others, but remotely – so you get all the benefits of moving and being connected to other people, while still practising social distancing and protecting your health.
 And there’s no restriction on who you can get active with online – you can get moving with friends, family that don’t live with you, and even your work colleagues.

-There are classes, clubs, and other group based across England that you may be able to join.
-Depending on where you are, some of these may be free, low cost and/or aimed at people starting out.
-Search online for activities in your area to see if there’s something right for you.
-You can also find information on Group Fitness on the This Girl Can site, which is linked to in our list of relevant resources.
+There are online classes and other group-based activities across England that you may be able to virtually join via your phone, laptop or tablet.
+Depending on the type of class or activity, some of these may be free, low cost and/or aimed at people starting out.
+Ask friends and family for recommendations about activities you could try to see if there’s something right for you.

 In some instances, there may be an online group or class set up specifically to support people with your condition.
 These sorts of online environments can provide chances to move in addition to meeting people with similar experiences to you.
 Visit one of our charity websites to find a community relevant for you.